Greetings Fellow Pokémon Collectors,

 Here is how I weed out those cards others would consider "near mint"

-Edges: Edges are allowed minor edge wear that does not affect the print on either side of the card.
+Edges: No noticeable wear.
+Edges are the straight sides of the card (yes there are 4).
+Minor edge wear that does not affect the print on either side of the card is allowed.
 Typically this edge wear is not visible when the card is examined individually and is only visible when the card is placed in a stack of cards.
-If the edge wear results in noticable marks (typcially on the backs) the card is rejected.
+If there are noticable edge marks (usually on the back of the card) then the card is rejected.

 Corners: Many rounded corners on cards will exhibit nicks in the back of the card that appear as a small abrasion in the center of the curve.
 This is normal.
 Abrasions on either side of the center of the curve are cause for rejection.
 A small amount of upturning at the corners of the card is also normal, so long as each corner exhibits the same defect.
 If one corner is turned up more than the others that is a sign of damage and the card is rejected.